Scholarships, fellowships, and awards for current students

 Keep an eye on your email

-We’ll send you information and instructions on how to apply for funding at the beginning of the academic year.
+We’ll send you information and instructions on how to apply for funding during the spring semester.

-Applications are now being accepted for the 2019-2020 Endowed and External Scholarship Awards are not currently being accepted and will open up later in the Spring 2020 semester.
+Applications for 2020-2021 Endowed and External Scholarship Awards are not currently being accepted and will open up later in the Spring 2020 semester.
 In order to qualify, you must be admitted to one of the ILS graduate programs.
 Should you be selected as an award winner, you must be enrolled in at least six credit hours to receive the funds.

 A sampling of current student awards

-Awarded to graduate students majoring in information and library science at Luddy who are completing internships at tax-supported public and nonprofit organizations.
+Awarded to graduate students majoring in information and library science at Luddy School who are completing internships at tax-supported public and nonprofit organizations.
 The initial donors established the endowment to honor the memory of Marian Armstrong after her death in 2016.
 Armstrong, who began as a professor in the Department in 1969 (it was then known as the Graduate Library School), had a lasting positive impact on her students, her community, and the field of library science.